Chris Horan is a warm and collaborative psychologist with extensive experience working in corporate and healthcare settings.

 2) bullying and abuse;

 6) relationship and attachment insecurity;

 8) maladaptive coping (e.g. social withdrawal and substance use).

 In addition to addressing short-term issues, he is especially skilled at supporting clients to establish the foundations for a more fulfilling, productive, resilient and healthy life.

 Depending on the needs of each client, Chris draws on different therapeutic modalities including Cognitive Behavioural Therapy, Acceptance and Commitment therapy, Mindfulness and Self Compassion, Interpersonal Psychotherapy, Motivational Interviewing and Emotion-Focused Therapy.

 Chris completed his doctorate in clinical psychology at the Australian National University, and he has qualifications in Chemical engineering and Commerce from Monash.

 For his doctoral research, Chris designed, developed and evaluated resilience training programs for the NSW Police Force.
 Through this research he developed a deep understanding of resilience (https://science.anu.edu.au/study/career-student-stories/how-turn-bad-day-office-life-changing-doctorate).
 He is a passionate advocate for equality and emotional health.

-He is in practice at Richmond Central Psychology on Saturdays.
+He is in practice at Richmond Central Psychology on Wednesdays and Thursdays.
 Appointments can be made for Chris by calling 0413457998.